 Some cave owners think, they have to explain, why taking pictures is forbidden.
 But the copyright explanation could destroy their aura of being an altruistic protector of nature.
-So they invent really fantastic stories about cave destruction by flashlights.
+So they invent really fantastic stories about cave destruction by flash.

 I heard this argument several times!
 Sounds good, doesn't it?
 But think about it a bit more:

 Often someone else is blamed, why photography is forbidden.
-In most countries there is an authority observing the safety of underground operations, like show mines and show caves.
+In most countries, there is an authority observing the safety of underground operations, like show mines and show caves.
 They make regulations, for the brightness of the light, the construction of paths or the existence of a secondary light system for emergencies.

 And it was pretty funny, that right after this explanation there was a spot where the tour group was pictured (using flash) and the picture was sold at the exit.
 Actually the guide was not very happy when most of our group (mostly cavers) started to run around with closed eyes and stretched out hands, crying "help me, I am blind for 15 minutes...".

 All above explanations are based on the flashlight.
 This is a tactical error of the cave owners, as this gives the cave visitor a very good argument, if he is able to take pictures without flash: if taking pictures is forbidden only because of the flash, taking pictures without flash is obviously allowed!
 Fortunately there are today digital cameras with high sensibility and the possibility to adapt on artificial light....

 Taking pictures damages dripstones!
 Now I know, not light, flashlight or dust from the visitors is the problem.
 Every image you take, takes away some of the glittering glance of the stalagmite.
 Take the image of the stalagmite and take it home, captured in your Japanese camera.
 Bugs Bunny cartoons of reading away the text in newspapers come true!
 We are lucky that there are such altruistic cave owners, doing their best to preserve the wonders of nature!

 The new owner told me lately, he removed the above sign, so this image is a historic document now.
 It is still forbidden to take pictures, but it is really admirably that he now tells the true reason: copyright infringement.
 On one hand I appreciate this honesty very much, but on the other hand: the old explanation was much funnier!